NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Scar added to model's face
 - Grabbable moves: 6B(A), 6A, 8A, JA
+- 5B
+  - Hitbox appears one frame sooner
+  - Slightly smaller hand hitbox
+  - Elbow hitbox removed
-- 5B: hitbox appears one frame sooner, slightly smaller hand hitbox; elbow hitbox removed; hand hitbox larger on frame 2
+  - Hand hitbox larger on frame 2
+  - Damage increased by 1
+- 5B(B) damage increased by 1
 - 5BB(A) changed to be a modified RA with 6A(A) follow up
 - 5BBA(A) transition made 7 frames later
 - 6B has more stun, more lift, and turns back turned people around
 - 6B(B) made a mid from a high, replaced with 2B(B)
+- 6BB(B)
+  - Replaced with 6B(B)
-- 6BB(B) replaced with 6B(B); does 22 damage from 20; transition on the follow up made until the move ends instead of only 10 frames
+  - Transition on the follow up made until the move ends instead of only 10 frames
+  - Dust cloud when foot is put down is slightly smaller
+- 6BB(A)
-- 6BB(A) can be delayed to do 5A with follow ups instead of 6A(A)
+  - Can be delayed to do 5A with follow ups instead of 6A(A)
+  - Damage changed from 20 to 26
 - 6BBB(A) with follow ups exists
 - 6BB(A) replaced with 6A(A)
+- 4B
-- 4B has more lift
+  - Has more lift
+  - +3 DEF frames
+  - Ends three frames sooner
+  - More lift
 - 2B made strong from weak on hit and block
 - 2B(B) had spinning knockback removed, and has less lift; replaced with 6B(B); comes out one frame slower
 - 8B replaced with 2B(B); does 20 damage from 26; transition is faster; made a mid from a high
 - 8B(B) ends sooner (14f)
 - JB made to launch with spinning knockback instead of stagger
+- J6A new move, slow moving air control projectile
+- RB
+  - Hitbox appears one frame later
+  - Move recovers earlier
-- RB hitbox appears one frame later, move recovers earlier; first frame of the hitbox is techable, the rest are untechable
+  - First frame of the hitbox is techable, the rest are untechable (TODO: Resolve with below comment?)
+  - First frame changed to a high from a mid to match other untechable bounce moves
+  - Faster recovery on hit only
+- 5A
-- 5A charge time reduced from 13f to 10f; done with 8 does 8A; has slightly more lift on uncharged; done raw does not have increased lift
+  - Charge time reduced from 13 frames to 10 frames
+  - Done with 8 does 8A
+  - Has slightly more lift on uncharged
+  - Done raw does not have increased lift
+  - Startup animation changed from 22 frames to 19 frames
+  - Ending animation changed from 47 frames to 44 frames
 - 4A has a better window
+- Act4A
+  - Unblockable
-- Act4A is unblockable and comes out faster
+  - Comes out faster on hit
+  - Grabbable on landing
 - 6A teleports behind the opponent no matter the range, when done in a string it does vanilla teleport with quicker action
 - 6A(A) hitbox disappears three frames sooner
+- 2A
+  - Has slightly more lift
-- 2A has slightly more lift; damage increased from 18 to 23
+  - Damage increased from 18 to 23
+  - Turns around back turned
+- 2A(A) "lands"
 - RA lifts on block
 - Air Throw added
 - 5X first hit turns around back turned people
+- 2X
-- 2X does 2X activator that goes into 5X super, it starts two frames sooner the hitboxes are bigger, first hit turns around back turned people, activated super does more damage; activated hits four additional times when the shurikens hit the opponent
+  - Does 2X activator that goes into 5X super
+  - It starts two frames sooner the hitboxes are bigger
+  - First hit turns around back turned people
+  - Activated super does more damage
+  - Activated hits four additional times when the shurikens hit the opponent
+  - Three less super freeze frames
 - 4X is a real time super with start immunity to highs and mids that does Kabuto's 5X animation; has a unique super freeze animation; cannot be Y cancelled
 - GRKnJ hitbox appears one frame later; appears much further back
 - 6A combos added to strings list